tezzachris/SRV_four_factors/README.md

+A Multi-Factor Model for Improved Commodity Pricing

-# A multi-factor model for improved commodity pricing: Calibration and an application to the oil market
+Calibration and an Application to the Oil Market Quantitative Finance
-Quantitative Finance

 Authors: Christian Tezza, Luca Vincenzo Ballestra

-The models we consider here all possess a quasi-affine formula for the pricing of commodity futures.

-Which factors?
-Typically in the literature: log-spot commodity price, convenience yield, interest rate, volatility of log-price, long-term mean of log-price
-Which commodities?
-We considered mainly crude-oil, copper, natural gas
+Overview

+This repository contains MATLAB code for the estimation and calibration of multi-factor commodity pricing models with quasi-affine futures price representations.
+The framework is designed for empirical applications in commodity markets and supports estimation when the spot price is either observed or unobserved.

+The models considered admit a quasi-affine solution for commodity futures prices, where futures prices are expressed as exponential–affine (or quasi-affine) functions of latent state variables.

+Model Structure

+The state vector typically includes the following factors, commonly used in the commodity pricing literature:

+Log spot commodity price

+Convenience yield

+Interest rate

+Volatility of the log-price

+Long-term mean of the log-price

+The exact specification may vary across model versions.

+Commodities Considered

+The empirical applications focus primarily on:

+Crude oil

+Copper

+Natural gas

-## The Estimation Method
+Estimation Methodology

-In commodity markets future prices at several maturities are quoted.
-From this prices we can extrapolate the factors/latent variables I described above.
-The estimation method is usually based on the Kalman filter, and so on likelihood maximation.
+In commodity markets, futures prices are quoted at multiple maturities.
+These prices are used to infer the latent state variables underlying the model.

+The estimation approach is based on:

+A state-space representation of the model

+Kalman filtering

+Maximum likelihood estimation (MLE) via the prediction error decomposition

-Remark: in some markets the spot commodity price is not quoted.
+Remark: In several commodity markets the spot price is not directly observable.
+The state-space formulation naturally accommodates this feature.

+Code Description

-In general terms, the code is developed in Matlab language and consists of the following functions:
+The code is written in MATLAB and consists of .m functions implementing the estimation and pricing routines.

+Main Components

+Starter
+Generates randomized initial parameter values to reduce sensitivity to starting points and mitigate convergence to local optima.

+Log-Likelihood (Kalman Filter)
-(a) Starter: provides randomized starter points for the coefficients (b) Likelihood prediction error decomposition: casts the model into its state-space form, performs Kalman filtering and computes the log-likelihood.
+Casts the model into state-space form, performs Kalman filtering, and computes the log-likelihood using the prediction error decomposition.
-(c) Obtain the MLEs by repeating (a) and (b) to avoid local minima

-Note: For the optmization we rely on Matlab built-in optimizers (e.g. fmincon)
+Estimation Routine
+Repeats the likelihood maximization from multiple randomized starting points and selects the parameter vector that maximizes the likelihood.

+Affine Coefficients
+The affine (or quasi-affine) coefficients of the futures price function are obtained by solving a system of ordinary differential equations using Runge–Kutta methods.

+Optimization

+Parameter estimation is carried out using MATLAB built-in optimization routines, such as:

+fmincon

+Bound constraints are used to ensure admissibility of the model parameters.

+File Structure
+/code
+  starter.m              % Randomized starting values
+  loglik_kalman.m        % Kalman filter log-likelihood
+  affine_rungekutta.m    % Runge–Kutta solver for affine coefficients
+  estimate_model.m       % Main estimation routine

+How to Run

+Set parameter bounds and optimization options in estimate_model.m

+Load futures price data and maturities

+Run:

+estimate_model

+The routine returns the maximum-likelihood parameter estimates and filtered state variables

+Requirements

+MATLAB

+Optimization Toolbox

+Reference

+If you use this code, please cite:

+Tezza, C., and Ballestra, L. V.
+A Multi-Factor Model for Improved Commodity Pricing: Calibration and an Application to the Oil Market, Quantitative Finance